ahart14/resume/src/jobs/hennepinds.md

 and training.
 Prioritized projects that included reusable and repeatable elements and provided value countywide.
 Successfully advocated for and delivered projects introducing modern solution architecture and a countywide UI design system.
-- Support duties that required quick triage and resolution for issues impacting resident service access for a platform that received 15+ million visits annually.
+- Provided support that required quick triage and resolution for issues impacting resident service access for a platform that received 15+ million visits annually.